nathanjchan/ozone-pm25-scraper/README.md

 # Ozone and PM2.5 Scaper

 ## Intro
-Scrape air quality data from the California Air Resources Board
+Scrape high-precision air quality data from the California Air Resources Board
-- Scrape ozone and PM2.5 (and all other measures) data from the AQMIS database
+- Scrape ozone and PM2.5 data from the AQMIS database
-- Organized by location and time: yearly/monthly/daily
+- Organized by measurement location and time: yearly/monthly/daily
-- Finds census info for these locations
+- Finds census information for these locations

 ## Purpose
 Completed under a research grant with the California Families Project

 Demonstrates
 - Proficiency in web scraping and text processing
-- Fluency in Python
+- Fluency in Python, pandas, numpy for data science
 - Ability to create tools with meaningful impact

 ## Contents